-To tackle this problem, you should consider making all your business information accessible from one screen – this means cutting out ineffective apps and finding ways to connect Outlook with your document management system, for maximum integration.
+To tackle this problem and start working smarter, you should consider making all your business information accessible from one screen – this means cutting out ineffective apps and finding ways to connect Outlook with your document management system, for maximum integration.
 This breaks down the barriers between applications and helps workers complete tasks effectively without losing focus.

 The Microsoft Graph helps users leverage Office 365 data using AI.
 By integrating Microsoft apps, it’s possible to build unique, intelligent applications that surface relevant information.
 Extending the power of Office 365 in this way will increase the value of your Microsoft investment, and it can also help you use every app more effectively.

 Using this technology, it’s possible to surface content related to relevant topics for individual users.
 Instead of searching individual apps for information, workers should be able to find emails and documents from a single window.
 This helps workers gain full visibility of their projects and tasks, giving them access to all the relevant information available.